Chaitanya-Raj/maps/README.md

 ## Objective

 To create a well integrated map based view of all the members within a community.
-The view should be interactive and help the user visualize the globalness of the community.
+The view should be informative and interactive and help the user visualize the globalness of the community.

 ## Features

 - A list of members laid out on top of the Map.
 - Search to allow members to find fellow community members

-### Proposed Features
+### Features that can be added

-- Display upcoming events on the dash and on the map (if in person)
 - Allow user to discover similar users based on their currently selected user.
+- Allow the user to find other members based on company name, designation and location.
+- Display upcoming events on the dash and on the map (if is an in-person meetup)
 - Allow the user to select whether to view members in a clustered view or as unclustered points.
-- Allow the user to find other members based on company name, designation and location.

-## How it works
+## Components

 The app has two main components: